Head-and-shoulders portrait of Bethany Hawkins on a gray background. She is smiling and wearing a black suit jacket and red top.

 When she saw classmates and their families struggling with addiction, health problems and their finances, she wanted to distance herself from them.
 At that time, she didn't understand the history of oppressive forces contributing to their circumstances.

-"When I graduated, I was a little ashamed of my background," she said.
+"When I graduated high school, I was a little ashamed of my background," she said.
 "I ran away from it."

-She grew to embrace her heritage as she learned more about her own culture and history.
-Now she wants to give back to her community by providing financial education that is respectful of Native cultures and values and meets the needs of tribal youth.
+Hawkins grew to embrace her heritage as she learned more about her own culture and history.
+She wants to give back to her community by helping to develop financial education programs that are respectful of Native cultures and values and meet the needs of tribal youth.

 She recognizes financial education alone can't solve problems caused by centuries of racist laws and policies.
 But it can help empower people to make choices that stretch their dollars for greater longer-term benefit and better financial outcomes.